yt-dlp/ejs/README.md

 ## Upgrading packages

 When upgrading packages in package.json, all lockfiles must be updated simultaneously.
-To do this, run the follosing commands:
+To do this, run the following commands:

 ```bash
 # Upgrade packages automatically (or manually adjust versions)
 pnpm upgrade --latest